4 Factors That Contribute To Post-Workout Fatigue

 Working out can cause a lot of physiological changes.
 There is an increased need for oxygen from both your muscles and your internal organs.
 Not only does this cause you to breathe harder, but it also boosts the blood flow through your body.

-When you warm up before a workout, it allows you to gradually increase your blood flow and respiratory rate rather than just jumping right in at an ultra-intense pace.
+When you warm up before a workout rather than just jumping right in at an ultra-intense pace, it allows you to slowly increase your blood flow and respiratory rate.
 The same holds true for cooling down since it provides your body with a chance to decrease your blood flow and respiratory rate gradually.
 If you don't cool down, it can cause excess fatigue.
 Cooling down also helps your lungs recover, allowing your breathing to slowly return to a normal rate again.